 A 3D-Sensor for intraoral metrology

-2Faculty of Natural Sciences and Technology, University of Applied Sciences and Arts Hildesheim/Holzminden/Göttingen
+1. 1Faculty of Natural Sciences and Technology, HAWK University of Applied Sciences and Arts Hildesheim/Holzminden/Göttingen

 We introduce a miniaturized optical 3D-sensor.
 One of its potentials is intraoral measurement of teeth.
 Several challenges have to be met: a) relative motion between the patient and the sensor is unavoidable.
 We solve this by a novel principle we call "Flying Triangulation". b) dental applications require a measuring uncertainty of less than 20 µm in x, y, z, and a depth of field of about 15mm.
 Both requirements contradict each other.
 We solve this by a novel kind of pattern generation and encoding.
 We demonstrate a working model of the sensor that fully satisfies the specifications for dental applications.